drabhikroy/Courses/content/en/work/cv-pdf.md

 <div class="concise">

 - Administered process evaluations for all program activities.
-- Created and employed a longitudinal mixed-method study to reduce and analyze more than 50 open-ended survey responses and six interview session transcripts, leveraging thematic/content analyses and techniques including HDBSCAN/t-SNE, k-Means, and PCA.
+- Created and implemented a longitudinal mixed-method study to analyze more than 50 open-ended survey responses and six interview transcripts, using methods such as HDBSCAN/t-SNE, k-Means, and PCA alongside thematic and content analyses.
-- Designed and validated two survey tools for assessing progress and evaluating programmatic impact.
+- Developed and validated survey instruments to track progress and evaluate the impact of program activities.
-- Produced one in-depth internal evaluation document and crafted evaluation summaries for federal reporting purposes.
+- Prepared detailed internal evaluation reports and developed summary documents for federal reporting.

 </div>